 Side effects are, unfortunately, a part of radiation therapy for many people.
 Depending on the type of radiation you undergo, fatigue, nausea, skin redness and diarrhea are common.
 But being ready can help—work closely with your care team to prepare for and successfully manage side effects.

-Compassionate, precise radiation therapy is here to help you win the fight
+Our compassionate, precise radiation therapy is here to help you win the fight

+Wrap up 1, Princeton mention:

-If you’re facing cancer, let some of Central New Jersey’s most capable and experienced radiation oncologists face it head-on with you.
-At Regional Cancer Care Associates’ Central Jersey Division
+If you’re facing cancer, let the capable and caring physicians at Regional Cancer Care Associates’ Central Jersey Division fight it with you, with world-class radiation oncology in Central Jersey.
+Through our new partnership with Princeton Radiation Oncology, you’ll have a team of specially trained, experienced radiation oncologists ready to personalize your radiation therapy to achieve your best possible outcome.

+Together, RCCA-CJD and Princeton Radiation Oncology will surround you and your family with the support, resources, individualized attention and highest standard of care.
+Just know this: Your fight is our fight, and we’ll be by your side during every phase of the battle.

+Wrap up 2, no Princeton mention:

-, we’ll surround you with a caring team of cancer experts, who will build your treatment plan by incorporating the appropriate radiation treatment for you.
+If you’re facing cancer, let some of Central New Jersey’s most capable and experienced cancer physicians face it head-on with you.
+At Regional Cancer Care Associates’ Central Jersey Division, we’ll surround you with a caring team of experts who will personalize your treatment plan down to the very finest detail.
 You’ll find us in six locations, as we strive to put world-class radiation oncology in Central Jersey right where you need it.

 To learn more or schedule an appointment, call 888-824-8312, or click here to find a location near you.

 – end –